 Bonus Read: Jimmy Daly, the content editor at Vero, broke down a promotional email from Evernote to highlight the importance of content structuring.

 Before you set a drip campaign, you will need to chalk out the plan of action.
 Which email will go after which, and when must be pre-decided.
 All your email templates must be ready accordingly.
 For instance, for user nurturing, you can include emails like:

 You have everything ready- email list, email content, and email sequence.
 Now, you get going.
 You will need to implement drip software for this purpose or opt for a marketing automation tool that offers all the automation features.

 Drip campaigns are automated.
 True.
 But to make this automation function, you will need to supervise and monitor the whole functioning.
 You will need to see if a particular drip sequence is giving you the desired results.
 If not, you will need to modify the email sequence or may edit the email content.
-Sometime educational content might work wonders while other times it will be not.
+Sometimes educational content might work wonders while other times it will not.
 So, it is important to evaluate your drip campaigns, adjust and repeat.

 Useful Email Drip Marketing Hacks that you must know

 99Firms, a digital marketing agency, has recently put together 15 awesome email marketing hacks in an infographic.
 Each of the hacks is practical, and are sure to drive results to your email marketing campaigns.
 P.S.
 Implement them properly. ?